Author: Lode Verbruggen

 Companies and countries can reduce their carbon footprint by means of carbon offsetting: compensating their emission of carbon dioxide by avoiding or extracting the same amount elsewhere.
-But critics often compare this to the medieval catholic indulgences: by paying indulgences to the church, your sins were forgiven.
-And you could happily continue your misbehavior.
-BrightWolves is of the opinion that carbon offsetting remains a powerful tool in our struggle to preserve climate, but only if it is part of an overall carbon reduction strategy.
+But critics often compare this to medieval catholic indulgences: by paying indulgences to the church, your sins were forgiven.
+And you could happily continue your misbehaviour.
+BrightWolves is of the opinion that carbon offsetting remains a powerful tool in our struggle to preserve the climate, but only if it is part of an overall carbon reduction strategy.

 What is carbon offsetting?